the-avant-it/IPSec/README.md

 Server received your packet, but it did not recognize it as packet to be routed and ignored it (likely because 172-22-100-53 and 172-20-0-100 do not belong to configured subnets)<br/>

+NOTE: As it turned out, one line instead if 3 is not always means problem.
+See: https://t.me/c/1605332835/18873

 # Changelog

 ## 3.1.7